codecadwallader/codemaid/CONTRIBUTING.md

    reported.

-2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` or development branch in the repository.
+2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `dev` or development branch in the repository.

 3. **Isolate the problem** &mdash; ideally create an [SSCCE](http://www.sscce.org/) and a live example.